 How to reheat pasta

 Can you reheat this pasta?
-Yes, you can, my friend – this Chicken Basil Pesto Pasta reheats like a dream.
+Yes, you can, my friend – this chicken pesto pasta recipe reheats like a dream.
 I should know, I’ve been doing it for the last few weeks.
+Firstly, make sure leftovers are stored in the fridge in an airtight container.

 I have found the best result from putting it into a dry saute pan, add a dash of water then heat it over low-medium heat, tossing it constantly and adding water as necessary so that it doesn’t dry out.
 Only heat it until just heated through so it doesn’t go dry.